miurahr/py7zr/docs/archive_format.rst

     | Major version | Minor version |
     +---------------+---------------+

-Major version MAY be 0x00, and minor version MAY be 0x04.
+Major version is 0x00, and minor version is 0x04 for now.

 .. _`StartHeader`: